Mathematical Logic

 Arithmetic has non-standard models

 Using compactness, construct a model of Peano arithmetic containing infinite natural numbers.
-The integers are not first-order categorical.
-This blew your mind the first time.
 Write about it.

 month 3, week 3